Skip to content

 2. Product or order questions: Answer customer questions when they’re on the go and need a quick response.
 Do they want to check whether you have a product in a different size or on the status of their order?
 Share quick answers over a text thread.

 4. Group texting: Need to coordinate different stakeholders between your team and your customer’s team?
-Start a group text thread so both teams are on the same page through the duration of your project.
+Start a group text thread so both are on the same page through the duration of your project.

 How do I set up a text number for my business?